Daniele-Tentoni/rts/docs/players/entities/ruler.md

 You can control your ruler using `W` `A` `S` `D` or arrows keys.
 You can move every where in the map but not outside of it.

+### Soldiers

+As a ruler, you have some soldiers useful to conquer enemy towers.
+Don't let opponent ruler kill them.

 ## Enemy rulers

 Enemy rulers will try to conquer your realm, so you have to defend it by conquering their too!
 In a Singleplayer game, you have only enemies as computer bots, but in Multiplayer games, you will fight other people from around the world using your internet connection or you could build your own self-hosted server to play with your friends in your lan.

 ### Enemy soldiers

 Enemy soldiers helps their ruler to conquer your realm.
-So you have to kill them by colliding them.
+So you have to kill them by colliding with.